 We’re incredibly blessed by our home, especially considering the fact we’ve needed every single inch as we’ve raised our 5 kids and pets galore here.

 We’ve lived a lot of life within these walls!

-Unfortunately, the rooms are small and the closets even smaller.
+Unfortunately, the majority of our rooms are small and the closets even smaller.
 The house was built in the 1950’s, and I’ve had to think creatively to make the best use of the space.

 Need a few tips and organization ideas for small spaces?
 I’m here to help!

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Helpful Organizational Products:

 1. Decide on open versus closed storage

 One of the first things to decide is how you want the storage to function.
 Do you want open or closed storage?
 Do you like using woven or plastic baskets or do you prefer tubs with a lid to protect the items inside?